lithellx/RiotLogin/README.md

 So if you're using RiotLogin for LoL, TFT or LoR and Vanguard isn't turned on then you're okay with it. **But if you use RiotLogin for VALORANT or Vanguard is turned on** (although I don't think you will be banned), **use it on your own risk**.

 ## Usage
 Add your account on settings screen and select account to log in.
+Then click Login.
+That's it!

 ## Media
 <img src="/Images/RiotLogin1.png" width="400"/>